VicTamu/Eunoia/README.md

 ## 🤝 Contributing

-This is a semester project.
+This is a semester project that is updated constantly.
 Contributions and suggestions are welcome!

 ---